savekirk/miquelbeltran.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Freelance Software Developer with more than a decade of professional experience.
+Freelance Android Developer with more than a decade of professional experience.
 Doing Android development since 2012.
 Currently located in Berlin.

 I am also a technical blogger and speaker.